akka/alpakka/docs/src/main/paradox/sqs.md

 Java
 : @@snip (../../../../sqs/src/test/java/akka/stream/alpakka/sqs/javadsl/SqsSourceTest.java) { #run }

-As you have seen we consume the stream for 100 milliseconds.
-The reason for this is, that reading messages from SQS queues never finished because there is no direct way to determine the end of a queue.
+As you have seen we take the first 100 elements from the stream.
+The reason for this is, that reading messages from SQS queues never finishes because there is no direct way to determine the end of a queue.

 ### Running the example code